hanwenzhang123/fullstack-note/04-note/README.md

 #### JavaScript Engine
 - Engine: responsible for start-to-finish compilation and execution of our JavaScript program.
-- Compiler: handles all the dirty work of parsing and code-generation.
+- Compiler: handles all the dirty work of parsing and code generation.
 - Scope Manager: collects and maintains a lookup list of all the declared variables/identifiers, and enforces a set of rules as to how these are accessible to currently executing code.
 - JS engine first parses the entire program before any of it is executed, code must first be fully parsed before any execution occurs.